University of Michigan Men's Glee Club: Modern era

-The club performed the pre-game festivities for the final game of the 1984 World Series at Tiger Stadium, but their performance was overshadowed by scenes of violence and rioting after the game.
-Their tour bus was set upon by rioters, who vandalised it, while the singers fled to safety.
-A more favourable appearance occurred the following year when, under the direction of Patrick Gardner, the club undertook a 36-day tour across Europe, which culminated in another appearance at Llangollen, where they placed third.
+The club performed at Tiger Stadium before the final game of the 1984 World Series, but their performance was overshadowed by scenes of violence and rioting after the game.
+Their tour bus was set upon by rioters, who vandalized it, while the singers fled to safety.
+A more favorable appearance occurred the following year when, under the direction of Patrick Gardner, the club undertook a 36-day tour across Europe, which culminated in another appearance at Llangollen, where they placed third.

-Under the direction of Jerry Blackstone, the Michigan Men's Glee Club embarked on four major overseas tours.
-In 1989 the Glee Club spent three weeks touring Asia with concerts in Hong Kong, Japan, and South Korea.
-In 1992 the Club embarked on a trip to Eastern Europe, where they were one of the first American groups to visit the new country of Estonia, which had recently declared independence from the defunct Soviet Union.
-1996 brought the Club to South America including Brazil, Argentina, Uruguay, Chile, and Peru, and the Club most recently traversed Australia in 2000.
-The highlight of this tour was the inaugural Men of Song Festival hosted by the Brisbane Boys' College in which 140 pupils participated in a workshop and joint concert.
+Under the direction of Jerry Blackstone, the club embarked on four major overseas tours.
+In 1989 they toured Asia with concerts in Hong Kong, Japan, and South Korea over the course of three weeks.
+This was followed by a tour of Eastern Europe in 1992.
+In 1996 the club performed in Brazil, Argentina, Uruguay, Chile, and Peru, and in 2000 the club toured Australia.